CTE Rising Among Many Athletes

 Things quickly shift toward Frontline’s straight-up accusation that the NFL knew the danger of concussions all along and did its best to cover up any concerns over the issue.
 There aren’t many punches pulled in the documentary, with Frontline claiming the Paul Tagliabue regime appointed doctors who consistently denied the link between mental health issues and the NFL, despite strong evidence to the contrary.

 But none of this is really news.
 It’s merely a much deeper look at an ongoing problem and an opportunity to generate greater awareness of the connection between brain injury in football players and its subsequent neurodegenerative consequences.
 Airing smack dab in the middle of football season also makes it rather timely – and eye-opening.
 And let’s not forget that the NFL reached a $765 million settlement over concussion-related brain injuries among its 18,000 retired players, agreeing to compensate victims, pay for medical exams and underwrite research.
 Right before this provocative documentary aired.

-What We Already Know About Brain Injury and Dementia
+Brain Injury and Dementia

 As it was found in a September 2012 study published in Neurology, from data gathered on 3,439 ex-professional football players, average age 57 years, who had played during at least five seasons from 1959 to 1988 for the NFL had triple the risk of death caused by diseases that destroy or damage brain cells compared to other people and four a times greater risk of dying from ALS or Alzheimer’s disease.

 So will this knowledge, coupled with Frontline’s compelling documentary really change anything?